Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 - Foreign bodies

 Treatment for Swollen Ears in Dogs

 Proper treatment will involve taking care of the underlying cause.
-If there is a bacterial infection antibiotics will be prescribed, if there is a foreign body stuck in the ear canal they vet will work it out, if there are ear mites topical ear medications are given, if there is a history of allergies, the triggering cause needs to be found and finally if there is earwax a proper cleaning is performed.
+If there is a bacterial infection, antibiotics will be prescribed; if there is a foreign body stuck in the ear canal, the vet will work it out; if there are ear mites, topical ear medications are given; if there is a history of allergies, the triggering cause needs to be found; and finally, if there is earwax, a proper cleaning is performed.

 However, the aural hematoma needs to be taken care of as well.
 If left untreated, even though the ear may heal on its own, your dog may risk exhibiting a very cosmetically unsightly and damaged ear.
 The ear may develop thickness and wrinkles or worse assume a "cauliflower appearance" due to scarring.

 Treatment of the hematoma would consist of a surgical procedure where the blood is drained out.
 Often, this is done with the dog conscious using a cannula, or needle and syringe.
 In a more invasive procedure, the pinna will be cut open allowing the fluid to drain out, and then the area would be sutured back.
 The dog is often prescribed, antibiotics to treat/prevent infections and steroids to prevent any further swelling.
 Unfortunately, at times, despite treatment, the ears start filling up again.

 *Note: In some cases, if the ear is only mildly swollen, a more conservative approach may be taken by injecting cortisone into the flap and prescribing cortisone pills so to shrink the hematoma.

 As seen, accumulated fluids within a dog's pinna needs a veterinarian attention.
 Please do not wait too long, or your dog may develop a very unsightly ear.
 If money is an issue, think that waiting for it too heal on its own may have a much higher price: your dog's ear may never look normal again.